terse CLI has one scaffold command and a shared workflow CLI.

 -v, --verbose | Show agent stream output during the run | Enabled |

-curl example against your webhook URL instead of opening an empty picker—run terse deploy first so the CLI can show the URL, send a test POST, then run terse test again
+curl example against your webhook URL instead of opening an empty picker.
+Run terse deploy first so the CLI prints the URL, POST a test payload to it, then run terse test again.

 terse test list [job-name]